SciTools/.github/templates/README.md

 files that are found in commonly templated directories within the SciTools repositories, but that we do not wish to template.

-- If there is a file that you think should be templated, but can't be done imminently, and the constant reminders are hindering your workflow, consider ensuring the task is detailed in the [`checklist`](https://github.com/SciTools/.github/issues/42), and then add it to the exclude list.

 [`_templating_scripting.py`](_templating_scripting.py) contains the logic for communicating template updates around SciTools - using GitHub issues and comments.
 It is called by two GitHub Actions workflows: